takelley1/linux-notes/languages.md

 examples: Ruby on Rails, Homebrew package manager, Metasploit

 - designed to be productive and fun, focused on humans rather than computers
-- follows the Principle of Least Astonishment and attempts to minimize programmer confusion [2]
+- follows the Principle of Least Astonishment and attempts to minimize programmer confusion<sup>[2]</sup>

 ```ruby
 def factorial(n)